Chia-Network/chialisp-web/docs/common_functions.md

 The implementation details of this library are a bit much to go into in this part of the tutorial but, in essence, it allows us to *resume* a tree hash that we have completed except for the last step.

 And that's it!
 When this coin is created, it can only be spent by a password that hashes to the curried in PASSWORD_HASH.
-The inner puzzle can be anything that you want including other smart contracts that have their own inner puzzles.
+The inner puzzle can be anything that you want including other outer puzzles that have their own inner puzzles.
 Whatever coins get created as a result of that inner puzzle will be "wrapped" by this same outer puzzle ensuring that every child of this coin is locked by a password *forever*.

 We created a simple coin, but you can see the potential of this.
 You can enforce a set of rules not only on a coin that you lock up, but on *every* descendant coin.
-Not only that, the rules can be enforced *on top of other smart contracts*.
+Not only that, the rules can be enforced *on top of other smart coins*.
-In the Chialisp ecosystem, all smart contracts are interoperable with each other unless otherwise specified by a parent smart contract.
+In the Chialisp ecosystem, all smart coins are interoperable with each other unless otherwise specified by one of the puzzles in the stack.
 The possibilities are endless and represent the vast programmability that Chialisp enables for coins.

 In the next section, we'll talk about the standard transaction format on the Chia network.